lilatomic/lilatomic.ca/posts/bicep.md

 ```

 This feature isn't specific to Bicep.
 It is personally a bit exciting, since it might solve some headaches at work.
 Bicep has the added convenience of letting you load the contents of a script from a local file when preparing the template.
 This lets you actually test the script.

+## Summary

+In the end, this is just a less painful way to write ARM templates.
+Bicep isn't a replacement for ARM templates so much as it's a replacement for JSON.
+It's obviously less painful than JSON for ARM templates, and obviously we'll be using it instead of JSON.

+I even think this might be better than az-cli commands, since it is about as verbose but comes with fun idempotency features.
+The problem becomes integrating it with other deployment tools, such as Ansible.
+The parameters file is pretty gross but does allow for specifying things as structured data, but so is templating a parent module with the parameters filled in.
+I'll probably look for a cooler solution, maybe an Ansible plugin.

+But it's no CDK, and still has _all_ of the problems that ARM templates.